ishubhamkr/Scalable-Tax-Calculation-Service-System/README.md

 ## Key Components

-### Tax Rule Engine
+### Tax Rule Engine UI

-The Tax Rule Engine interprets tax regulations and applies them to transactional data to calculate taxes accurately.
-It should be designed to handle complex tax rules efficiently and be easily extensible to accommodate future changes in tax regulations.
+The UI for the Scalable Tax Calculation Service System is developed using React.js, a JavaScript library known for building interactive user interfaces.
+The UI provides an intuitive platform for users to interact with the system's functionalities seamlessly.
+This repository contains the UI part of the project.

 ## Setup Instructions